MHCPCreators/worlds-documentation/docs/meshes-materials-import/Dynamic-colour-changing-skydome-BlenderToHorizon.md

 7. Call the function **scheduleNextSkyColour** within the method.

-This allows the method to continuosly run by calling itself from within the function.
+This allows the method to continuously run by calling itself from within the function.